Pairwise Align Codons

 Alignment score

-Sum of codon substitution scores plus gap values; higher is better
+Sum of codon substitution scores minus gap penalties; higher is better

 Seq 1 codons